Whitby Folk Week...

 absurdly comic masterpieces are no longer

-For a while Dave and Dan were accompanied by Adam Barry on keyboards but from December 2019 they are touring as a duo.
+For a while Dave and Dan were accompanied by Adam Barry on keyboards (see below) but now they are performing as a duo.
+Just like the old duo with Dave and Al, Dave and Dan have that 'family voice' happening.

 Dave is back with his son Dan, former bassist with Ocean Colour Scene.
 They present a great show as a duo, performing the songs of the halls - the Music Halls.
 Yes, the next generation is stepping up.